-I am a fourth-year Ph.D. student in the Emory University Department of Mathematics.
+I am a fifth-year Ph.D. candidate in the Emory University Department of Mathematics, and I am currently on the job market.
 I am interested in arithmetic geometry and my advisor is David-Zureick Brown.
+I’m currently studying rational points on curves via the method of Dem’janenko-Manin and you can see me talk about my work here, at the Café con Leche lecture series.

 Contact